 - Inhalants, such as oven cleaners, spray paints, or other aerosol goods

 - Illicit or non-illicit medication

-Behavioral addictions are just as dangerous as drug addictions.
+Behavioural addictions are just as dangerous as drug addictions.
 Both lead to reliance and have the same or similar negative outcomes.
-The following are examples of behavioral addiction:
+The following are examples of behavioural addiction:

 - Playing video games on the Internet or through the media